 As discussed in the \nameref{sec:lit_rev}, there are significant empirical challenges to isolating the causal effect of early childhood interventions on later-life outcomes.
-One common challenge is selection bias; Kindergarten in Indonesia requires investment and as it's not compulsory, there is opportunity cost.
+One common challenge is selection bias; kindergarten in Indonesia requires investment and as it's not compulsory, there is opportunity cost.
 This issue is further made urgent because the rise in kindergartens from 1990 to 2000 was largely driven by \textit{private} kindergartens, rather than public owns more presumably accessible.
 To help counteract this challenge I employ three empirical strategies: Ordinary Least Squares (OLS) estimation, Mother Fixed-Effects, and then Instrumental Variable (IV) estimation.

 \subsection{OLS}